G-symmetric spectra, semistability and the multiplicative norm: Introduction

-The $G$-symmetric spectra of this paper are the direct symmetric analog of $G$-orthogonal spectra.
+We now come to the content of this paper.
+We consider the category of $G$-symmetric spectra, which are the direct symmetric analog of $G$-orthogonal spectra.
 The category is always that of $G$-objects in the non-equivariant symmetric spectra introduced in \cite{HSS00}.
 Parallel to the orthogonal case, these already secretly inherit evaluations at arbitrary finite $G$-sets.
 Which of these evaluations are declared homotopically meaningful in the model structure is based on a $G$-set universe $\U$, i.e., a countably infinite $G$-set which is isomorphic to the disjoint union of two copies of itself.
-The $\R$-linearization $\R[\U]$ of such a $G$-set universe is then a $G$-representation universe and we show in Theorem \ref{theo:gquillen} that the model structures we construct are Quillen equivalent to the model structure of \cite{MM02} on $G$-orthogonal spectra with respect to $\R[\U]$.
-It can happen that two non-isomorphic $G$-set universes become isomorphic when linearized and hence model the same homotopy theory.
+The $\R$-linearization $\R[\U]$ of such a $G$-set universe is then a $G$-representation universe and we show: \begin{thmx}[Model structures, Theorems \ref{theo:flatmod}, \ref{theo:projmod}, \ref{theo:gquillen} and \ref{theo:gquillenmandell}] For every finite group $G$ and every $G$-set universe $\U$ there exists a model structure on $G$-symmetric spectra of spaces and simplicial sets, which is Quillen equivalent to the $G$-orthogonal spectra of \cite{MM02} formed with respect to the $G$-representation universe $\R[\U]$.
+If $\U$ is an infinite disjoint union of orbits $G/N$ for a fixed normal subgroup $N$ of $G$, the model structure is also Quillen equivalent to the $G\Sigma_{G/N}$-spectra of \cite{Man04}. \end{thmx} It can happen that two non-isomorphic $G$-set universes become isomorphic when linearized and hence model the same homotopy theory.
 This leads to various different model structures with equivalent homotopy categories.
-For example, the $N$-fixed $G$-equivariant stable homotopy category can be modeled by a $G$-set universe consisting of infinitely many copies of the $G$-orbit $G/N$, which would be the closest approximation to \cite{Man04}.
-But the disjoint union of infinitely many copies of all orbits $G/H$ with $N\leq H$ leads to an equivalent theory and often has technical advantages, in particular for deriving fixed point functors or establishing multiplicative properties.
+For example, the $N$-fixed $G$-equivariant stable homotopy category can be modeled by a $G$-set universe consisting of infinitely many copies of the $G$-orbit $G/N$, which is the closest approximation to \cite{Man04}, as noted above.
+But the disjoint union $\U_G(N)$ of infinitely many copies of all orbits $G/H$ with $N\leq H$ leads to an equivalent theory and often has technical advantages, in particular for understanding the homotopical properties of the norm discussed below.

-We now give a summary of the content of this paper.
-It is essentially self-contained and does not depend on the theory of $G$-orthogonal spectra, though - of course - a lot of arguments are similar to the ones in \cite{MM02}.
-The fundamental comparison result is the following (where the references in brackets denote where it can be found in the paper):